AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 ## Link between invested capacity and capacity of the Antares study

-The parameter link-profile, already-installed-capacity and already-installed-link-profile are used to define the link between:
+The parameters `link-profile`, `already-installed-capacity` and `already-installed-link-profile` are used to define the link between:

 - the capacity installed by **Antares-Xpansion**, and